eCommerce has become more popular than ever. With the increase in eCommerce stores and mobile commerce, the industry has exploded!

 |Not as user-friendly as traditional eCommerce.||User-friendly, as the customer doesn’t need to understand the back end technology to use the site|

-There are a lot of reasons why headless eCommerce is becoming popular.
-The biggest reason is that it allows businesses to separate their front end and back end systems, which offers a lot more flexibility.
+The biggest reason why headless eCommerce is becoming popular is that it allows businesses to separate their front end and back end systems, which offers a lot more flexibility.

 This means that businesses can use any back end system they want, as long as it can provide an API, and they are not tied to a specific eCommerce platform.